IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   IT administrators prefer a common method to authorize use of in house web applications and access to in house resources.

--   IT administrators are more willing to run their own internal authentication and authorization servers, but want to use off the shelf software and want the option to outsource these services.
-They are more likely to separate authentication from authorization than end user systems.
-Authentication issues are closely related to HR activities like hiring and firing.
-Authorization issues are related to patient and work assignments.
-These are controlled by different parts of the organization and have different process dependencies.

 -   Providers and Specialists have authorization needs for dealing with other organizations and need to deal with many resource services.

 -   Granting subset access to specialized provider.
 E.g., read access to cardiac info to physical therapy organization, forbidding access to other sensitive health data.